 Knee tucks: Find the corner of your bed, with plenty of space facing and sit on the corner with your hands located to your sides.
 While gripping the bed, lean back a little and straighten your legs.
 Slowly and smoothly bring the knees up and in until they are roughly 7 inches from your chest.
 Exhale as you bring your knees in.
 Hold for 1 second then reverse the motion.
 This is a great exercise for the core.

 Your Gear: That luggage bag in the corner that you used to carry all your kit into the room can be a great tool.
 We can fill it up with a desirable load and use it as a deadlift tool, added weight for squats or perhaps curls if it has a suitable strong handle.

-Tricep dips: Is a favourite exercise of mine and I’m often looking for platforms that can support 95kg without me having to explain to reception that something is broken.
+Tricep dips: These are a favourite exercise of mine and I’m often looking for platforms that can support 95kg without me having to explain to the reception that something is broken.
 Disabled toilet bar handles have been an adaption tool of choice of mine in the past, kitchen surfaces etc but if nothing seems suitable simple chair dips will do.

 Disclaimer: Capable Men is not liable for any damages to hotel equipment.
 Put the TV down!

 With the hotel room now firmly gutted of potential workout equipment, it’s time to fall into good ol’ fashioned body weight training.
 For years I have always played with the convict system, which advocates functional strength via bodyweight training.